msegeya/python-sinch-sms/README.rst

 .. note::

-    Visit the dashboard at sinch.com to locate your application key and secret.
+    You will need a Sinch account for getting your application key and secret.
+Visit www.sinch.com to get started.

 Using as command line script
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~